-- A. Storm sewer conduit shall be sized to flow full, and Manning's Equation shall be used to determine the conduit size.
-The coefficients of roughness listed in Table 8-1 are for use in Manning's Equation. - B. The minimum velocity in a conduit shall be 2.5 feet per second (10-year design storm).
+4.A.
+Storm sewer conduit shall be sized to flow full, and with Manning's Equation shall be used to determine the conduit size and standard step backwater methodology outlined in TxDOT's HDM.
+The coefficients of roughness listed in Table 8-1 are for use in Manning's Equation to estimate friction losses.

+2.B.
+The minimum velocity in a conduit shall be 2.5 feet per second (1025-year design storm).
 This minimum velocity is required to minimize or prevent the accumulation of sediment in the system.
 Such sediment accumulation can severely reduce the ability of the system to convey the design flow.
-The minimum slopes for various pipe sizes required to maintain this minimum velocity and the recommended maximum velocities of flow in a conduit. - C. Maximum velocities in conduits are important because of the possibility of excessive erosion of the storm drainpipe material.
+The minimum slopes for various pipe sizes required to maintain this minimum velocity and the recommended maximum velocities of flow in a conduit.

+3.C.
+Maximum velocities in conduits are important because of the possibility of excessive erosion of the storm drainpipe material.
 Table 8-3 lists the maximum velocities allowed.
 Maximum flow velocities at the downstream end of pipe systems shall be consistent with the maximum allowable velocities for the receiving channel (refer to Section 9, Open Channels).
-Erosion protection is required for disturbed banks of natural channels. - D. The maximum discharge velocities in the pipe shall not exceed the design velocity of the receiving channel or conduit at the outfall.
-The maximum outfall velocity of a conduit in partial flow shall be computed for partial depth and shall not exceed the maximum permissible velocity of the receiving channel unless controlled by an appropriate energy dissipator. - E. When establishing the hydraulic gradient of a storm sewer, entrance and exit losses, expansion losses, manhole and bend losses, junction losses, and minor head losses at points of turbulence shall be calculated and included in the computation of the hydraulic gradient. - F. Outfalls to Open Channels and Lakes.
-The flow lines of storm sewer conduits that discharge into open channels shall match the flow line of the channel. - G. Pipe diameters shall increase downstream, unless otherwise approved by the City Engineer.
-Select pipe size and slope so that the velocity of flow will increase progressively down the system or at least will not appreciably decrease at inlets, bends or other changes in geometry or configuration. - H. At points of change in storm drain size, pipe crowns (soffits) shall be set at the same elevation.
+Erosion protection is required for disturbed banks of natural channels.

+4.D.
+The maximum discharge velocities in the pipe shall not exceed the design velocity of the receiving channel or conduit at the outfall.
+The maximum outfall velocity of a conduit in partial flow shall be computed for partial depth and shall not exceed the maximum permissible velocity of the receiving channel unless controlled by an appropriate energy dissipator.

+5.E.
+When establishing the hydraulic gradient of a storm sewer, entrance and exit losses, expansion losses, manhole and bend losses, junction losses, and minor head losses at points of turbulence shall be calculated and included in the computation of the hydraulic gradient.
+Refer to HEC-22 for minor headloss loss coefficients.

+6.F.
+Outfalls to Open Channels and Lakes.
+The flow lines of storm sewer conduits that discharge into open channels shall be higher than or equal to match the flow line of the channel.
+Storm sewer outfall pipes shall not be at sump with the receiving channel.

+7.G.
+Pipe diameters shall increase downstream, unless otherwise approved by the City Engineer.
+Select pipe size and slope so that the velocity of flow will increase progressively down the system or at least will not appreciably decrease at inlets, bends or other changes in geometry or configuration.

+H. At points of change in storm drain size, pipe crowns (soffits) shall be set at the same elevation.

+8.I.
+All facilities are to be assessed with the 100-yr storm.

-8.2 Calculation of the Hydraulic Grade Line
+4-8.2 Calculation of the Hydraulic Grade Line

-The 10-year and 100-year frequency hydraulic grade lines (HGL) shall be computed and plotted for all storm drain systems.
-The 10-year frequency hydraulic grade line shall be calculated throughout the system and shall be at least two feet below the street subgrade at the entrance to the inlet.
+The 1025-year and 100-year frequency hydraulic grade lines (HGL) shall be computed and plotted for all storm drain systems.
+The 1025-year frequency hydraulic grade line shall be calculated throughout the system and shall be at least two feet below the street subgrade edge of pavement at the entrance to the inlet.
 For designs that contain sumps, the 100-year hydraulic grade line is required from the system outfall to the most upstream sump.
 The determination of friction losses and minor losses are required for these calculations.